AddonAve/React/README.md

 - [actor] finishes casting [action]
 - [actor] finishes ready [move]

-- Monster 1 hours have no "readying" so you can only react to a "complete"
+- Monster 1 hours have no "readying" so you can only react to a "complete".

 To create an action:
 - //react add "actor" "action" ready "reaction" (during ready phase)